opusonesolutions/idp-schedule-provider/idp_schedule_provider/forecaster/resources/schedule_response.md

 <details>

 Switches support being open/closed via schedules.
 They can either be provided per-phase or as a single balanced value.
+Switches also support violation cost schedules which can only be specified as a balanced value.

 For any timepoints where the status values are not specified, the switch will be assumed to be in its default open/closed state.